jingquanalex/workshop_threejs_2021/readme.md

 };
 ```

 For each uniform matching the uniforms in the shaders, we pass a value of an appropriate type.
 We can update these values during runtime and the change in shading will be reflected in rendering.
 Now, we have to update the `matNormal` uniform to transform mesh normals as the mesh object transform (we have a rotating cube).

-- In the animate function, add the code to derive the normal transformation matrix:
+- In the animate function, add the code to derive and update the normal transformation matrix uniform:

 ```javascript
 // Compute the normal transformation matrix and update the matNormal uniform value, per frame